pytorch/glow/docs/ExternalBackend.md

 ## External backends

 An external backend can be added to Glow without changing the Glow build infrastructure.
-An external backend must be provided as a single source directory, and then can be developped in a separate source management repository.
+An external backend must be provided as a single source directory, and then can be developed in a separate source management repository.

 ### External backend structure